-This three-day holiday weekend intensive focuses on providing a strong foundation in technique accompanied by diverse movement styles and genres – all for the purpose of unlocking the potential that exists within every participant.
+This three-day holiday weekend intensive focuses on providing a strong foundation in ballet, modern, and jazz techniques accompanied by diverse movement styles and genres as well as choreographic repertory from Francisco Gella and Yusha-Marie Sorzano.
+Francisco and Yusha-Marie are Co-Artistic Directors of Zeitgeist Dance Theatre.
+Our curriculum is designed to unlock the potential that exists within every participant.

 Frequently called a ‘breath of fresh air’ by students, parents, teachers and directors alike, every one of Francisco Gella’s programs delivers on a central commitment: To transform hardworking young adults into remarkable young artists regardless of body type or background, and instilling a belief in them that anything is possible with hard work, a sense of purpose, and a willingness to take risks.